thycotic/privman-docs/app-control/policies/examples/mac/inventory-pkg.md

   ![Inventory](images/inventory/resource-explorer-application-2.png)

 >**Note**:
 >Any packages that deviate from the standard configuration and layout might not have their contents inventoried correctly.
+If that is the case, unpack the .pkg and upload each contents file individually for inventory purposes.